hbatistuzzo/Covid_SQL/README.md

 ---

 Anyway.
 With that out of the way, we are ready to run some queries.
 The syntax is, as usual, very similar to that used in other RMDBs.
-- The feature to display more two or more outputs at the same time can be very convenient too:
+- The feature to display two or more outputs at the same time can be very convenient too:

 <p align="center"><img src="images/sql4.png"width="100%"/></p>